100% Plant, 0% Plastic, Recyclable, Biodegradable, Totally Scalable, Eco-Friendly, and Sustainable.

 In my article about vegan leathers, I tried to stress the importance of being skeptical about the validity of the words vegan leather.

 How can a product be cruelty-free when it contains toxins and plastics that will harm life once it is has been discarded?

 I also pointed out the irony of calling the material leather, which to my mind, will only stimulate the market for real leather products.

-By naming this new material Mirum, NFW has cleverly removed themselves from this ethical debate and naming conundrum.
+By naming this new material Mirum, NFW has cleverly removed itself from this ethical debate and naming conundrum.

 Without full transparency, more fossil fuels will be excavated, processed, chemically altered, and added into the vegan leather industry.

 The inevitable result will be an increase in greenhouse gasses, plastic pollution, toxins in the environment, and planetary pollution.